-Susan Walko is a professional organizer who stays up nights dreaming about the best way to help others live an organized life.
-In her blog posts, she tries to stay short and sweet but don't let that fool you.
-She has a depth of knowledge that has helped many on their path to downsizing for a clutter free existence.
+Susan Walko is a professional organizer who stays up at night dreaming of the best way to help others live an organized life.
+In her blog posts, she tries to stay short and sweet, but don't let that fool you.
+She has a depth of knowledge that has helped many on their path to downsizing to a clutter free existence.
 Check her out at www.organiz-er.com.

 Tuesday, January 16, 2018

 Resist the Urge to Fill Spaces After they are Cleared

 When I work with hoarding clients it is not uncommon for me

 to clear off a space such as the kitchen table only to come back in a week to a

 cluttered table.
 I can see the pattern.
 If I clear off another space, it will

 get cluttered very soon after I leave.
 This is the resistance to change.

 I think a good technique would be to clear the same spot